alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 When selecting a date range, consider:

 1. Property start date – data is only available from when GA4 tracking began for the property.
-2. Data retention settings – in free tier GA4 properties, data retention is 2 months by default and can be extended to 14 months.
+2. Data retention settings – properties in free GA4 accounts retain data for 2 months by default, but this can be extended to 14 months.
 Check under:
    Admin > Data collection and modification > Data retention
 3. Processing time – longer date ranges will take more time to process.
 4. Sampling – longer date ranges increase the likelihood of sampled results.
 See "Handling sampled results" below.